Wonderful service from start to finish.

 - Removal of the provision or wording must not majorly change the overall effect of the entire clause.

 Breaching your restrictive covenants is extremely serious, and so it is important that you seek legal advice if you have been asked to sign a contract with them included or if you receive notification that you have breached them.
-To find out more about restrictive covenants click here, or contact the Employment team today on 023 8071 7717 or firstname.lastname@example.org.
+To find out more about restrictive covenants you can contact the Employment team today on 023 8071 7717 or firstname.lastname@example.org.
+Alternatively, you may find the following resources useful:

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.